 Table of Contents:

-Understanding the SQL SUM() Function
+What is the SQL SUM() Function?

 The SUM() function in SQL is used to add up the total value of a numeric column, regardless of how many rows you have.
 SUM() is an aggregate function that performs a computation on a set of values and returns a single result.
 SUM() is commonly used for summarizing values, such as total sales, total expenses, or total hours worked across multiple rows in the whole table, or in some groups with the GROUP BY clause.
-The SUM() function will only work with numeric data types, and you can use filtering conditions like WHERE or grouping conditions to extract meaningful insights.
+The SQL SUM() function will only work with numeric data types, and you can use filtering conditions like WHERE or grouping conditions to extract meaningful insights.

 CREATE TABLE dvc_mnt (